 MyCAA Application Process

 Eligible military spouses can begin the application process at the official MyCAA website.
 Spouses will need to create a profile, and their eligibility will be confirmed by linking their account with DEERS.
 Once eligibility has been established, the spouse can then create a Career and Training Plan, which will need approval.
-As previously noted, the student must enroll in an education plan that will lead to a portable career (list of approved programs).
 The student can then request their Financial Assistance document within 30 days of the first class date.
 Spouses are required to apply to the school and enroll in the courses on their own.

 Overall, this is a good plan to help spouses of junior military members get started on their degree plan or to obtain a license that can be used to help further their career.